| This review may not be

 analysis of the independent blade element theory that was

+so bugging me.
 It works this way.
 Each propeller blade element

 is treated as being a short little wing.
 It has its own set